 McAndrew continued to pitch well after his hard luck 1-5 beginning and won three more games while losing two for the rest of the year.
 His totals for the ninth-place Mets in 1968 were 4-7 in 12 starts with a sparkling 2.28 earned run average.
-In five of those losses, the Mets did not score and he did the same to the opposition twice.
+In five of those losses, the Mets did not score but he pitched shutouts himself in two of his wins.

 His bad luck still wasn’t over.
 In his first start in the second game of the year, he was knocked out in the second inning by a batted ball up the middle that struck the middle finger of his pitching hand.
 He spent so much time with his finger in the whirlpool that he softened the skin.
 As a result, the next time he pitched he developed a blister on the finger.
-McAndrew then spent the month of May soaking the finger in pickle brine to toughen the skin ( a remedy that Nolan Ryan also tried that made for a better story than a medication).
-McAndrew was anxious to get back on the mound, but he hurt his shoulder while pitching batting practice and trying to relieve pressure on his finger.
+McAndrew then spent the month of May soaking the finger in pickle brine to toughen the skin, a remedy that Nolan Ryan had used successfully.17 McAndrew was anxious to get back on the mound, but he hurt his shoulder while pitching batting practice and trying to relieve pressure on his finger.18

-McAndrew learned his lesson and did not start again until early August, when he threw seven shutout innings against the Atlanta Braves.
+McAndrew learned his lesson, and in early August he threw seven shutout innings against the Atlanta Braves.
 Now healthy, he reeled off nine starts covering 73 innings and pitching to a 1.60 ERA.
 He threw three straight complete games, including the 23 consecutive shutout innings.

 Still, the Mets had such depth in starting pitching that most of McAndrew’s starts down the stretch came in doubleheaders where the Mets needed an extra starter.
 One of those games came on September 10 against the Montreal Expos at Shea Stadium with the Mets tied with the swooning Cubs.
 McAndrew pitched 11 crisp innings before being lifted with the score tied, 2-2.
 The Mets won in the 12th on an RBI single by Ken Boswell.
 With the Cubs losing their seventh straight that afternoon to the Phillies, the Mets were in first place.
 His last start of the year was another no-decision that went extra innings, a win over the Cardinals that put the Mets one game from capturing the NL East title.

 McAndrew’s luck only worsened in 1971.
 In early May, he collided in the outfield with Gentry while shagging fly balls in pregame warmups.
-He woke up in the hospital with 38 stitches in the side of his head and top of his ear.
-Although he was not placed on the disabled list, McAndrew was inconsistent as a starter and by early June was out of the rotation and in the bullpen.
-Two starts in August still left him winless for the year against five losses.
-He again pitched well late in the year and picked up wins in both of his September starts to finish 2-5 with an unwieldy (for the times) earned run average of 4.40.
+He woke up in the hospital with 38 stitches in the side of his head and top of his ear.22 Although he was not placed on the disabled list, McAndrew was inconsistent as a starter and had trouble holding leads.23 By early June was out of the rotation and in the bullpen.
+Two starts in August still left him winless for the year against five losses.24 He again pitched well late in the year and picked up wins in both of his September starts to finish 2-5 with an unwieldy (for the times) earned run average of 4.38.
 He threw just 90 innings for the season but surrendered only 78 hits, indicating that he still had good stuff.

 McAndrew finally reversed his history of slow starts in 1972 after beginning the season in the bullpen under new manager Yogi Berra, who had taken over following the shocking death of Gil Hodges.
-McAndrew got his first start in May against the Montreal Expos and won, 2-1, the first of four wins in a row.
-Even though he was having the best year of his career, he still had to endure a 21-day stretch in July when he did not take the mound at all.
-It was not because of injury or his performance but rather due to outstanding starting pitching during that stretch by Tom Seaver, Jerry Koosman, Jon Matlack, and Gary Gentry.
-He started the year 9-3 and faded a little down the stretch, though he still had a sharp 2.80 ERA for the third-place Mets.
+McAndrew got his second start in May against the Montreal Expos and won, 2-1, the first of four wins in a row.
+Even though he was having the best year of his career, he still had to endure a 21-day stretch in July when he did not take the mound at all.25 It was not because of injury or his performance but rather due to outstanding starting pitching during that stretch by Tom Seaver, Jerry Koosman, Jon Matlack, and Gary Gentry.26 He started the year 9-3 and faded a little down the stretch to finish 11-8, though he still had a sharp 2.80 ERA for the third-place Mets.
 In 28 appearances and 23 starts he threw 161 innings and allowed just 133 hits.

-It was clear that McAndrew no longer fit in the Mets plans and shortly before Christmas of 1973 the club traded him to the San Diego Padres for Steve Simpson, a minor league who had one season in Double-A with the Mets before calling it a career.
+It was clear that McAndrew no longer fit in the Mets plans and shortly before Christmas of 1973 the club traded him to the San Diego Padres for Steve Simpson, a minor leaguer who had one season in Double-A with the Mets before calling it a career.27

 He made 161 major league appearances, including 110 starts, 20 complete games, and six shutouts.
 He pitched 771 innings and gave up less than a hit per inning, with 712 hits allowed.
 His seven-year career totals were 37 wins, 53 losses, and a 3.65 ERA.